xpack-dev-tools/aarch64-none-elf-gcc-xpack/README-MAINTAINER.md

   (like `ARM/arm-12`)
 - identify the commit ID (search upwards)
 - create a branch like `arm-12-aarch64-none-elf-12.3.rel1`

+### Update the gdb-*-cross.git.patch in helper

+Copy/paste a previous one; adjust if necessary.

 ### Update the version specific code